Christian Pilgrimage Tour to Serafimo-Diveevsky Convent

-Angel is glad to provide pilgrimage tours to Diveevo Monastery in English and Russian from Moscow for foreign and Russian pilgrims.
-Father Evgeny, with his vast knowledge in Orthodox and Catholic Christianity accompanies pilgrims and explains a great variety of traditions, beliefs and context of pilgrimage to Diveevo Monastery.
+Angel provides pilgrimage tours to Diveevo Monastery in English from Moscow for foreign and Russian pilgrims.
+Father Evgeny, with his vast knowledge in Orthodox and Catholic Christianity helps pilgrims.
+He explains a great variety of traditions, beliefs and context of pilgrimage to Diveevo Monastery.

-You can take a pilgrimage tour to Diveevo Monastery from Moscow within one day.
+You can take a pilgrimage tour to Diveevo from Moscow within one day.

 Angel provided its first pilgrimage tour to Diveevo Monastery on May 4, 2015.
 Even though the day was cloudy and took almost 20 hours, the pilgrims were very happy.

 To ask re the pilgrimage tour to Diveevo Monastery in 2019 pls call\text via phone\ whatsapp\ viber\ telegram +7.9.ANGEL.TOUR or online chats.

 Read what our guests say about the pilgrimage tour to Serafimo-Diveevsky Monastery and about the pilgrimage tour to Sergiev Posad: